JeffDeCola/my-cheat-sheets/software/development/languages/latex-cheat-sheet/README.tex.md

 At github, it will convert your LaTeX to `/tex/*.svg` images and created a `README.md` file with links to those images.

-This app is not that stable.
+This app is not that stable so I stopped using it.

-### APP - readme2tex INSTALL
+## APP - readme2tex INSTALL

 [readme2tex](https://github.com/leegao/readme2tex).